 < SEE ALL POSTS

-Here are some no-compromise strategies to find and keep your leadership strength:
+Here are five no-compromise strategies to find and keep your leadership strength:

 - Maintain perspective: When fires ignite, the alarm goes off, sirens sound, and firefighters charge in to fight the blaze.
 There’s drama, tension and high energy in the area of the fire.
 Business fires are no different.
 Someone made a mistake.
 A good customer is fuming.
 Money was wasted.
 Someone compromised the company’s values.
 Your best strategy is to assess while defusing the situation.
 Get the facts and seek to understand all sides of the story – because there are always two or more sides to every story.
 Your job is to ask questions and listen before initiating a solution.
 Finding strength is often the result of avoiding being sucked into the drama.